radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 # Introduction

-The RADIUS protocol as described in {{!RFC2865}}, {{!RFC2866}}, {{!RFC5176}} and others is a widely deployed authentication, authorization and accounting solution.
+The RADIUS protocol is a widely deployed authentication, authorization and accounting solution.
+It is defined in {{!RFC2865}}, {{!RFC2866}}, {{!RFC5176}} and others.
-However, the deployment experience has shown several shortcomings, as its dependency on the unreliable transport protocol UDP and the lack of confidentiality for large parts of its packet payload.
+The deployment experience has shown several shortcomings, such as its dependency on the unreliable transport protocol UDP and the lack of confidentiality for large parts of its packet payload.
 Additionally the confidentiality and integrity mechanisms rely on the MD5 algorithm, which has been proven to be insecure.
 Although RADIUS/(D)TLS does not remove the MD5-based mechanisms, it adds confidentiality and integrity protection through the TLS layer.
 For an updated version of RADIUS/(D)TLS without need for MD5 see {{?I-D.ietf-radext-radiusv11}}